goproslowyo/docsthebox/README.md

 glad you asked -- please check out the [usage instructions](USAGE.md).

+you *will* need to set some things up so please read it.

+easiest is to run the docker container if you have docker, otherwise run the python code.

+sorry windows users, you might have to changes some paths. or just run the docker container.

 ## what else is needed?

 maybe use notionx library over raw json + requests